 During an STD screening, your doctor also talks to you about your sex life, risk levels, and how to protect yourself from STDs.
 You can ask questions about your condition and treatment options during your consultation.

 The physicians at Urology of Greater Atlanta offer comprehensive STD screening services.
-They use blood tests, urinalysis, and genital swabs to collect samples.
+They use blood tests, urinalysis, and genital swabs to collect samples and even check for orchitis and epididymitis.

 How Are STDs Treated?